How to Convert Google Slides to PowerPoint Presentations on Export

 Download our new eBook: The Complete Guide to Making Great Presentations.
 It's available for free with a subscription to the Tuts+ Business Newsletter.

-Google Slides' ease of use, low cost, and wealth of features make it a good choice when it comes to presentation software tools.
+Even though you’ve learned how to open Google Slides in PowerPoint, there’s still more to learn about Google Slides.
+Google Slides' ease of use, low cost, and wealth of features make it a good choice for presentation software tools.
 To explore some other presentation software tools, review the following posts:

-Let us know how converting your presentations from Google Slides to PowerPoint or other formats works for you.
-Also, don't forget to browse our through our best presentation templates if you need to speed up your design process and get a professional result.
+Try converting your presentations from Google Slides to PowerPoint or other formats works for your next project.
+Also, don't forget to browse our best presentation templates to speed up your design process and get professional results.